Overseas travel safety guidance

 The guidance provides a quick reference guide to offer practical safety tips for people who will be travelling to overseas destinations in connection with their work.
 A lot of this advice could equally be applied here in the UK.

-The guidance is not prescriptive; it provides an idea of the type of control measures that might be included, where appropriate, in associated risk assessments.
-It does not cover specific activities that you might be doing whilst working away from site; you should address these issues in your task risk assessments.
+The guidance is not prescriptive; it provides an idea of the type of control measures that might be included, where appropriate, in associated fieldwork or travel risk assessments.
+This guidance does not cover specific activities that you might be doing whilst working away from site; you should address these issues in your task risk assessments.

 Know your destination